wegenichtwerke/node-mecab-swig/README.md

 node-mecab-swig
 -----
-MeCab bidning for node.js using swig and node-gyp
+yet another MeCab bidning for node.js using swig and node-gyp

 Synopsis